galaxykate/OSSTA-Zine/README.md

-# OSSTA-Zine
-So you've created and Open-source Software Tool for Art: a helpful zine
+# So you've created and Open-source Software Tool for Art: a helpful zine

 # Welcome!